 Q. If a student were ever to be a recipient of any institutional action for unacceptable academic performance or conduct violation, must that student report it on a medical school application even if it did not interrupt enrollment, require withdrawal, or appear on a transcript?

-Yes.
+A. Yes.
 Prospective health professions should be mindful of university policies.

 Q. What graduate education programs are available at Mason?